apptainer/singularity-userdocs/reproducible_scif_apps.rst

 -  locations for input, output, and general data are exposed.
-It’s up to you how you use these, but you can predictably know that a well made app will look for inputs and outputs in its specific folder.
+It’s up to you how you use these, but you can predictably know that a well made application will look for inputs and outputs in its specific folder.

 -  environment variables are provided for the app’s root, its data, and its name